Foundations of Psychology (10444.1)

 2. Explain the major psychological theories and findings relevant to these main study areas;

-3. Reflect and engage with the psychological literature; and
+3. Reflect on and engage with psychological knowledges to identify and solve challenges in personal and professional contexts; and

 - ARSC01 Bachelor of Arts/Bachelor of Science in Psychology